deepanshs/mrsimulator/docs/installation/users.rst

 On Google Colab Notebook
 ''''''''''''''''''''''''

-Colaboratory is a Google research project.
-It is a Jupyter notebook environment that runs entirely in the cloud.
-Launch a new notebook on `Colab <http://colab.research.google.com>`_.
+Colaboratory is a Google research project providing a cloud-based Jupyter notebook environment.
+Launch a new notebook on
+`Colab <http://colab.research.google.com>`_.

 Colab has an older version of numpy installed by default and it must be updated before